-This means that you can walk into any library which uses the DC System and mathematics books will have a call number between 510-519.
-You can walk into any library that uses the LC System and the call number for mathematics books will begin with QA.
+This means that you can walk into any library which uses the Dewey (DC) system and mathematics books will have a call number between 510-519.
+You can walk into any library that uses the Library of Congress (LC) system and the call number for mathematics books will begin with QA.
 And you can visit any Government Documents collection that uses the SuDocs system and call number for Environmental Protection Agency documents will begin with EP.

 Library of Congress Call Numbers

 Books are shelved in the library by call number.
 A call number is a unique identification code assigned to each book that clearly identifies it from other books (call numbers are also used for other items in the library such as periodicals).
 It consists of a combination of numbers and letters.
 Each call number consists of at least two parts, the classification number and the Cutter number (author or book number).
 But may contain as many as six parts: location code, classification number, Cutter number, edition date, volume number, and copy number.
 Call numbers are based on the Library of Congress classification system which is used by UAF libraries.
 Knowing how call numbers work is essential for locating materials on the shelves.